LincaMarius/ISAP-1_Instruction_Set/README.md

 ### LDA n\
 0000 nnnn\
-A ← [n]
+A ← [n]\
-Loads the numeric value from address n into the accumulator
+Loads the numeric value from address n into the accumulator.

+### ADD\
+0001 nnnn\
+A ← A + [n]\
+Adds the numeric value at address n with the numeric value stored in the accumulator and stores the result in the accumulator.